Card Summary Table

 For a $75 fee per year, you can add an authorized user to the card, such as a family member or business partner.
-Like The Platinum Card® from American Express, each user of the card shares in the $300 travel credit (in total, not per user).
+Each user of the card shares in the $300 travel credit (in total, not per user).

 Authorized users are able to sign up for a Priority Pass Select Membership, which would save money if used just a few times a year.
 It isn’t specified in the terms and conditions, but according to The Points Guy you can bring in guests with this membership.
 (Whether or not you have to pay is unknown.)

 Finally, it’s worth noting again that the 50% extra value in the Chase Travel Portal is pretty excellent.
 Comparatively, the Chase Sapphire Preferred® Card and Chase Ink Business Preferred℠ Credit Card only get a 20% bonus.